 Outside of loving Jesus and music, I have a passion for helping at-risk youth through organizations that provide afterschool programming and resources for families.
 I’ve volunteered as a math and English tutor for Little Lights Urban Ministry in D.C. and worked as a Communications Director for Casa Chirilagua in Alexandria, Virginia.
 Currently I enjoy volunteering at Rocketown for skatechurch.
 My heart also leaps for joy over great fashion–especially awesome shoes.
 If you’re walking with the King, you might as well do it in style.

-Eleni Naomi is a Nashville-based artist, musician, songwriter, and worship leader.
-She is the founder and organizer of Lite Brite Music Nite, a Nashville-based Christian artist showcase featuring creative evangelists who are bringing the Light into the darkness through music.
-Her original music is inspired by the timeless styles of Ella Fitzgerald and Billie Holiday mixed with the soulful sounds of gospel singers like Dorinda Clark-Cole.
-Listeners have compared her voice to a diverse array of artists such as Adele, Diana Krall, Fiona Apple and Amy Lee (Evanescence), but her musical style and message leave most at a loss to place her in an existing genre.
-Whether weaving deep meaning into a swinging jazz tune or baring her heart through a soulful ballad, Eleni seeks to inspire hope in her listeners.
+I’m a Nashville-based artist, musician, songwriter, and worship leader.
+I’m also the founder and organizer of Lite Brite Music Nite, a Nashville-based Christian artist showcase featuring creative evangelists who are bringing the Light into the darkness through music.
+My original music is inspired by the timeless styles of Ella Fitzgerald and Billie Holiday mixed with the soulful sounds of gospel singers like Dorinda Clark-Cole.
+Listeners have compared my voice to a diverse array of artists such as Adele, Diana Krall, Fiona Apple and Amy Lee (Evanescence), but my musical style and message leave most at a loss to place her in an existing genre.
+Whether weaving deep meaning into a swinging jazz tune or baring her heart through a soulful ballad, I seek to inspire hope in her listeners.

-Tuan has over 10 years of combined experience in technical hardware, software, product management, corporate strategy and entrepreneurship.
-Additionally he has provided solutions in electrical & utility distributions.
-Through his experience with merger and acquisitions and corporate strategy, he has managed product lines ranging from $8M to over $60M in revenue.
-He holds a patent and has successfully launched global products.
+I have over 10 years of combined experience in technical hardware, software, product management, corporate strategy and entrepreneurship.
+Additionally, I’ve provided solutions in electrical & utility distributions.
+Through my experience with merger and acquisitions and corporate strategy, I’ve managed product lines ranging from $8M to over $60M in revenue and have successfully launched global products.

-Tuan holds a Bachelor of Science in electrical engineering from the University of Florida and a master in business administration from Vanderbilt.
-He has won 1st place in two Start Up America competition.
-He spends his time volunteering and encouraging entrepreneurship in his community.
-He is currently a global product manager with ABB, residing in Atlanta.
+I have a Bachelor of Science in electrical engineering from the University of Florida and a master in business administration from Vanderbilt.
+Additionally, I’ve won first place in two Start Up America competition.
+I spend my time volunteering and encouraging entrepreneurship in his community.
+I’m currently a global product manager with ABB, residing in Atlanta.

 Bishop Edward J. Williams is the pastor of Pentecostal Church of God – Bible Way, in Brooklyn, New York.
 He has been a member there since its inception in 1968 under his pastor and father, the late Apostle Edward E. Williams.
 As his love for the Word of God grew deeper, he was encouraged by his family to develop his musical talent for ministry.
 Without any formal training, it was the Lord that enabled him to make a melody on the piano and organ for worshipers.
 His own personal spiritual relationship with God began taking on new meaning through praise and worship.
 As the church organist, he began to acquire a spiritual ear to the voice of Holy Spirit in worship.